mervecoskunn/lotus-project/README.md

 #### As a Customer

 * I want to view a list of products so that I can read more about it and purchase it
-* I want to click on a specific product so that I view its details like price, description, product rating and image
+* I want to click on a specific product so that I view its details like price, description, product rating ,reviews and image
 * I want to read the posts that are connected to a specific product so that I can base my purchase decision on that
 * I want to view the total of my purchases at any time so that I can keep track of my expenses
 * I want to like and unlike a review on a product I have purchased so that it is possible for me to raise my opinion